lambdacasserole/chalk/README.md

 Also setting the second constructor parameter to `false` to disable SSL verification opens you way up to a [MITM attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) etc. The only reason to do so is if you're using a self-signed certificate on your Blackboard installation or one from an authority that [cURL doesn't trust for whatever reason](https://curl.haxx.se/docs/sslcerts.html).

 Additionally, the result passed back by an instance of `Authenticator` shouldn't be taken verbatim.
-The script works by checking if the page it recieves contains a _flag_ which is a string of text that indicates that the user has logged in successfully.
+The script works by checking if the page it recieves contains a flag (string of text) that indicates that the user has logged in successfully.
 By default, this is the string:

 ```
 Modules you are studying:
 ```

-It might be possible to craft a username or password which injects the script into the login page and fools Chalk into thinking login was successful when it wasn't.
+It might be possible to craft a username or password which injects the flag into the login page and tricks Chalk into thinking the login attempt was successful when it wasn't.
 I haven't been able to do this, but that doesn't mean it isn't possible, depending on your server configuration.
 The flag can be changed using the third constructor parameter for `Authenticator`.

 ## Limitations
 If you just want to check whether a set of credentials is valid or not, Chalk might be the library for you.
 It can't do anything else at all.
 Give it a username and password and get back a boolean.
 That's it.